 Women Leading Atlanta Attractions, Hotels and Convention Venues

 Atlanta history is rich and progressive.
 Women have left their marks in numerous ways dating back to Atlanta’s earliest days.
 Many of these women are honored with Atlanta landmarks you can visit today.
-In every aspect of American life, Atlanta women have made a difference.
-In the last 20 years we’ve seen glass-ceiling shattering, groundbreaking actions taken by Southern women who proudly call Atlanta home.
-Meet the women currently leading Atlanta attractions, hotels and major convention centers.
+Meet the influential women who currently stand at the top of Atlanta’s top attractions, hotels and convention venues.

 Women Leading Atlanta’s Major Attractions